This must-read how-to guide provides detailed information about 2 leading consumer car polishers:

 Step 2: Apply Polish to Pad

 Select a good pre-wax cleaner.
-I’m using Ultima Paint Prep Plus, which is a fine polish, paint cleaner and swirl remover in one.
-This product goes on amazingly smooth and leaves an amazing shine.
+I’m using Ultima Paint Prep Plus (a fine polish, paint cleaner and swirl remover in one).

 Step 3: Distribute Polish on Work Area

-Distribute the polish over the work area.
-If you don’t, the polish will sling off of the pad.
+Apply the polish over your target area.
+Otherwise, the polish will sling off of the pad.
 You can dab it, as I have done here, or smear it.